I Heart Broccoli

 2 cups chopped broccoli and/or broccoli leaves

-Cook together potatoes, onion, carrots, and celery with 1 cup of water over medium heat for 5 minutes until soft.
-Add 3 cups water, vegetable bouillon, Worcestershire sauce, salt, and pepper and heat to boiling.
-In a separate small bowl, stir together flour and milk until smooth.
-Add to soup and cook just unil thickened.
-Turn off heat and add cheddar; stir until melted.
+Cook together potatoes, onion, carrots, and celery in butter over medium heat for 5 minutes until soft.
+Add vegetable broth, broccoli, salt, and pepper and heat to boiling.
+Reduce heat to medium, cover, and simmer until broccoli is tender, about 5 minutes.
+Turn off heat and stir in heavy cream and cheddar.